KonduitAI/deeplearning4j-examples-refactor/README.md

 <TODO: Link to Konduit serving explaining what it is>

-This example repo consists of several separate Java projects, with their own pom files.
-In general examples in each are repo are separated into "quickstart" (for the beginner) and "advanced".
+This example repo consists of several separate maven Java projects, with their own pom files.
+Projects are based on what the included examples demonstrate to the user and not necessarily by the DL4J stack libraries.
+Examples in a project are in general separated into "quickstart" (for the beginner) and "advanced".
 Each project README also lists all the examples it contains, with a recommended order to explore them in.

 - dl4j-examples
 	* This project contains a set of examples that demonstrate use of the high level DL4J API to build a variety of neural networks.
 More information present in the project README here <TODO: Link to README>